eordo/capstone-cheatsheets/README.md

 This cheatsheet contains materials from the following courses:

   * 6.431: "Probability &ndash; The Science of Uncertainty and Data"
   * 18.6501: "Fundamentals of Statistics"

+## Part 2: Statistics and Machine Learning

+This cheatsheet contains materials from the following courses:

+  * 6.419: "Data Analysis: Statistical Modeling and Computation in Applications"
+  * 6.86: "Machine Learning with Python: From Linear Models to Deep Learning"
+  * 18.6501: "Fundamentals of Statistics"

 ## Compilation